Stocks dip on caution before Fed, earnings

-MILAN (Reuters) - Shares eased from record peaks on Tuesday as optimism about a global economic recovery was dented by caution before a policy decision by the Federal Reserve and earnings updates from a number of blue-chip companies.
+NEW YORK/MILAN (Reuters) - Shares eased from record peaks on Tuesday as optimism about a global economic recovery was dented by caution before a policy decision by the U.S. Federal Reserve and earnings updates from a number of blue-chip companies.

-The MSCI world equity index, which tracks shares in 49 countries, fell 0.1% by 1040 GMT, following a muted session in Asia and slight losses in Europe.

 The world index has risen 9% so far this year, underpinned by expectations that rising COVID-19 vaccination rates will allow more economies to recover and give a big boost to company profits.